Intimidated by the complexity of “gamification”?

 (Prudential DO Squat Challenge in action, source: facebook.com)

-Trinax collaborated with Prudential to create a kiosk that facilitates their DO Squats Challenge, an innovative concept that went viral and was covered by many news sources.
+Trinax collaborated with Prudential to create a kiosk that facilitates their DO Squats Challenge, an interactive marketing campaign that went viral and was covered by many news sources.
 Situated in MRT stations, commuters were tasked to do a set of 20 squats in 40 seconds which could be detected using AR technology.
 This event garnered over 10,000 shares on social media platforms and was a massive hit among residents.

 Here in Singapore, our health is an increasingly important issue nowadays.
 Due to our busy work schedules and scarce free time, it can be hard to find the drive and energy to get out of the house and partake in rigorous physical activity.
 Gamified healthcare campaigns, like the Prudential DO Squats Challenge and National Steps Challenge, are highly relevant in modern times to encourage the general public to commit to a daily exercise routine.
 The objectives of gamified health programmes is to encourage users to keep their bodies healthy and stave off illnesses that could severely affect our livelihood.